fmotalleb/junction/README.md

     to: "80" # Defaults to 80
     proxy: socks5://127.0.0.1:7890
 ```

+JSON Schema for the configuration file is available at `config.schema.json`.

 > You can specify config file path using `--config (-c)` flag (detects config file)
 > Default behavior is to read config from `stdin` using `toml` format